ktoso/rx-wiki/Filtering-Observables.md

 #### emit the most recent items emitted by an Observable within periodic time intervals
 [[images/rx-operators/sample.png]]

-Use the `sample( )` method to periodically look at an Observable to see what item it is emitting at a particular time.
+Use the `sample( )` method to periodically look at an Observable to see what item it has most recently emitted since the previous sampling.
+Note that if the source Observable has emitted no items since the last time it was sampled, the Observable that results from the `sample( )` operator will emit no item for that sampling period.

 The following code constructs an Observable that emits the numbers between one and a million, and then samples that Observable every ten milliseconds to see what number it is emitting at that moment.
 ```groovy